 The highly retentive nature of our partnership units, certain of which may be redeemed for zero at any time by the Compensation Committee, as well as partnership obligations under the BGC Holdings Partnership Agreement, provide broad discretion and significant clawback power to the Compensation Committee.
-We do not currently have a formal general compensation recovery or "clawback" policy for our executive officers and others.
+Accordingly, we do not have a separate general compensation recovery or "clawback" policy for our executive officers and others.
 See "Compensation, Discussion and Analysis-Clawback, Forfeiture and Recoupment."

-We also enter into various agreements with certain of our employees and partners whereby these individuals receive loans which may be either wholly or in part repaid from the distributions that these individuals receive on some or all of their limited partnership units or may be forgiven over time.
+We also enter into various agreements with certain of our employees and partners whereby these individuals receive loans which may be either wholly or in part repaid from the distributions that these individuals receive on some or all of their LPUs or may be forgiven over time.
 These loans provide incentives and promote retention.